hazeeq911/Driver-Drowsiness-Detection/README.md

 custom.yaml was created to create a script to pass through the train and validation dataset

-best.pt is then saved, renamed to driver.pt and placed in the yolov5 directory later on
+best.pt is then saved, RENAMED TO driver.pt and placed in the yolov5 directory later on

 # Configuring NVIDIA® Jetson Nano™ (Using Terminal)
 It is crucial to install all required libraries needed to run the program.